 Well, we have some excellent news for you!

 You are not alone in this!
 Just like yourself, many other gardeners experience this restlessness over the winter months (some call it the “cabin fever”).
 And more importantly, there are plenty of gardening jobs to do in February.

 So you needn’t wait for the temperatures to rise to feel alive again and do something productive in (for) your garden.

-Here is our February gardening to do list with some ideas especially for all of you restless green thumbs.
+For successful start of the season, follow our February gardening to-do list with some ideas, especially for all of you restless green thumbs.

 1. Plan And Organise

-Okay, we know we promised to give you ideas of what to do outside… But let’s first think about the rainy, foggy, snowy days in February (which are quite common here in the United Kingdom) when you won’t be able to spend time outdoors in your garden.
+Okay, we know we promised to give you ideas of what to do outside… But let’s first think about the rainy, foggy, snowy days in February (which are pretty standard here in the United Kingdom) when you won’t be able to spend time outdoors in your garden.

 If you haven’t done it yet, spend a few days outlining your gardening strategy for this year.
-February is a great time to:
+February is an excellent time to: